arjunmehta/node-georedis/README.md

 })
 ```

-## Adding SubSets
 ### proximity.addSet(setName)
-This method will return a subset

-## Adding/Removing Coordinates
+This method will return a subset that can be queried and hold a unique set of locations from the main set.
+It will store these new locations in a new redis zset with a unique name related to the parent set (eg. `geo:locations:people`).

 ### proximity.addLocation(lat, lon, coordinateName, callBack)
 Add a new coordinate to your set.
-You can get quite technical here by specifying the geohash integer resolution at which to store (MUST BE CONSISTENT).

 ### proximity.addLocations(coordinateArray, callBack)
 Adds an array of new coordinates to your set.
 The `coordinateArray` must be in the form `[[lat, lon, name],[lat, lon, name],...,[lat, lon, name]]`.
-Again you can specify the geohash integer resolution at which to store (MUST BE CONSISTENT).
 Use this method for bulk additions, as it is much faster than individual adds.

 ### proximity.removeLocation(coordinateName, callBack)
 Remove the specified coordinate by name.